What is risk exposure in business?

 Risk exposure = $1,000,000

-While this equation is admittedly simple, it could serve as a baseline indicator for prioritizing risk in risk mitigation programs.
+This simple equation could serve as a baseline indicator for prioritizing risk in risk mitigation programs.
+It can help stakeholders understand the effects of various potential threats and better protect their assets.

 How do you manage risk exposure?

-The following techniques and tactics are commonly used by organizations to manage risk exposure:
+Organizations commonly use the following techniques and tactics to manage risk exposure:

-• Risk mitigation.
-Controls and processes can be implemented that help mitigate and minimize risk in many different areas.
+- Risk mitigation.
+Controls and processes can be implemented to help mitigate and minimize risk in many different areas.

-• Risk retention.
-Organizations can always choose to accept risk and accommodate it as part of ongoing operations.
+- Risk retention.
+Organizations can always accept risk and accommodate it as part of ongoing operations.